DefinitelyTyped/DefinitelyTyped/README.md

 The `master` branch is automatically published to the `@types` scope on NPM thanks to [types-publisher](https://github.com/Microsoft/types-publisher).
 This usually happens within an hour of changes being merged.

+#### I've submitted a pull request.
+How long until it is merged?
+Usually a couple of days.
+PRs approved by a previous author are tagged `Merge: Express` and handled first.
+If nothing has happened in a week, @mention @andy-ms.

 #### I'm writing a definition that depends on another definition.
 Should I use `<reference types="" />` or an import?

 If the module you're referencing is an external module (uses `export`), use an import.